Making Solar Simple

 Did you know your energy costs just went up by nearly 8%?
 Avoid escalating utility rates for the next 25+ years by adding a solar system to your home.

 As a homeowner, making the switch to solar is a big decision!
 We’re here to help.
 With a Solar Loan from Great Basin, you can borrow up to $75,000 for up to 180 months and enjoy the peace of mind that comes with a low, fixed rate, fixed term, and fixed loan amount.
-Click here for current rates and terms.
+Enjoy a 0.25 rate discount on Solar Loans (when compared to our standard Fixed Rate Home Equity Loan).
+Click here for all current rates and terms.

 Interested in adding solar but aren’t sure where to start?
-Reach out to your local DelSol Energy advisor today at (775) 800-4890 or visit www.delsolenergy.com to request your free quote today!
+Reach out to one of the local solar companies below.
+Request a free quote today!

 False: You can get free solar energy at no cost to you.